smart-on-fhir/cumulus-library-pcx/limitations.md

 ## Current implementation findings

 - The active manifest runs population, variable, wide-variable, case-definition and sample stages.
+Elastic output is available only by explicit stage selection (`skip_by_default=true`); query and NLP stages are commented out.
 Outcome, eligibility and cube stages remain disabled.
 - The population SQL applies ages 0–8 at visits, not all ages at diagnosis.
 It also requires at least two distinct encounter-period ordinals and a minimum 365-day observed encounter span.
 This filter is not censoring and can remove early deaths or short follow-up.
 Survival analyses should not inherit this restriction without a justified selection design.
-- The 166-row column dictionary is present and registered.
+- The 166-row column dictionary is present and registered, but has not caught up with the seven renamed medication variables or the new toxicity variable.
 Cross-network field availability and semantic validation remain incomplete. `lab_folate_interpretation` is a boolean flag in one table and an interpretation code in another; the dictionary cannot resolve that name conflict.
 - Lab valuesets now include expanded AST, ALT and platelet LOINCs and local AST/ALT/creatinine codes.
 Creatinine still contains only one LOINC; proposed multi-site additions remain unimplemented.
 Hemoglobin still includes local reticulocyte hemoglobin code 923.
 Estimated and special-context measurements need explicit pooling decisions.
 - Folate has five separate variables.
 Unspecified local folate specimens remain unresolved; the likely hematocrit component was removed pending verification.
 Qualitative/narrative values are not represented by the numeric wide quantity fields.
 - Boolean wide evidence fields are TRUE or NULL, not proof of clinical absence or treatment receipt.
 Typed wide tables retain distinct evidence rows rather than one adjudicated result per patient.
-- Medication valuesets comprise seven files and 131 entries.
+- Medication valuesets comprise seven files and 146 entries, including 86 methotrexate codes under `rx_contrast_methotrexate`.
 Full terminology-release/historical coverage, local mapping, administration ascertainment and clinical validation remain open.
 - Package metadata and inactive generated artifacts retain legacy terminology.
 They should not be mistaken for implemented PCX survival logic.

 ## Reference study